DidelotDevops/terraform-kubernetes/README.md

 * `node-pool` module is used to create [Node Pools](https://cloud.google.com/kubernetes-engine/docs/concepts/node-pools) which is mechanism to add extra nodes of required configuration to a running Kubernetes cluster.
 Note that nodes which configuration is specified in the `cluster` module become the _default_ node pool.
 * `vpc` module is used to create new Virtual Private Cloud (VPC) networks.

-### my-cluster
+### k8s-cluster
-Inside the **my-cluster** folder, I put terraform configuration for the creation and management of an example of Kubernetes cluster.
+Inside the **k8s-cluster** folder, I put terraform configuration for the creation and management of an example of Kubernetes cluster.
 Important files here:

 * `main.tf` is the place where we define main configuration such as creation of a network for our cluster, creation of the cluster itself and node pools.